-Do you know where your business’ money is going?
+Do you ever wonder where your business’ money is going?
 If not, it’s time to look further.
 A great way to find out is by using the cash flow statement, or statement of cash flows.
 Along with the balance sheet and income statement, the cash flow statement will identify where your revenue is coming from and where it’s going.

 What Is a Cash Flow Statement?